Curatorial Statement (April 2006)

-Every person believes he/she is an expert about art.
+Every person believes they are an expert about art

 We all firmly believe that we KNOW.